Herbert Wertheim School of Public Health and Human Longevity Science

 Review Criteria

 Applications will be reviewed by a committee and scored based on the applicability to HWSPH and NIH HIV/AIDS research priorities, innovation, research partnership between the emerging and senior investigator, and feasibility with respect to completing the project and obtaining future funding.
+Applications with at least one investigator who has not been awarded HIV research funding to date will be weighed more heavily during review.

 More Information